SidharthaPaidi/Tesla-Stock-Market-Dashboard/README.md

 ## API Key Configuration

-Replace `[YOUR_API_KEY]` in the code with your actual API key.
+Replace `CWZM20VHC0WG0X31` in the code with your actual API key.
 This key is required for fetching live stock data.

 ```javascript
 // Example API Key Configuration in JavaScript